pingcap/docs/auto-random.md

 > **Note:**
 >
-> Since the total number of bits is 64 bits, the number of the shard bit affects the number of the auto-increment bit, that is, as the shard bits number increases, the number of auto-increment bit decreases, and vice versa.
+> Since there is a total of 64 available bits, the number of the shard bit affects the number of the auto-increment bit.
+That is, as the shard bits number increases, the number of auto-increment bit decreases, and vice versa.
 Therefore, you need to balance the randomness of allocated values and available space.
 >
 > The best practice is to set the shard bit as `log(2, x)`, in which `x` is the current number of storage engines.
 For example, if there are 16 TiKV nodes in a TiDB cluster, you can set the shard bit as `log(2, 16)`, that is `4`.
 After all regions are evenly scheduled to each TiKV node, the load of bulk writes can be uniformly distributed to different TiKV nodes to maximize resource utilization.